AaltoAsia/O-MI/piggybacking-ideas.md

 Bad
 ---

+1. Requires a new (custom) attribute to O-MI.
-Depends on the use cases.

-1. User needs to know the target user identifier (vs. strategy B: per path piggybacking, where targets can be saved to the O-MI Node)
+2. (Depends on the use cases.)
+User needs to know the target user identifier (vs. strategy B: per path piggybacking, where targets can be saved to the O-MI Node)
-2. Requires a new (custom) attribute to O-MI.